6110rstmks/contents_blocking-laravel/README.md

 ### ・YoutubeChannel

 You can block videos of registered channels.<br />
-Also, if the title of a video contain registered words, redirect the page.
+Also, if the title of a video contains wordsregistered in DB, redirect the page.

 #### **[Caution]**:
 In order to use this function, you need to get YoutubeAPI, and register it on this system.